-The most popular ferrous scrap metal objects sent in to Maxilead Metals includes end of life vehicles, household appliances and steel – we have the capacity to recycle it all.
+The most popular ferrous scrap metal objects sent into Maxilead Metals includes the end of life vehicles, household appliances and steel – we have the capacity to recycle it all.

-Non ferrous covers the rest of metals that do not contain large amounts of Iron.
+Non-ferrous covers the rest of the metals that do not contain large amounts of Iron.
 They include: